jenkins-x/jx-docs/content/en/docs/guides/managing-jx/common-tasks/create-custom-builder.md

   - /getting-started/create-custom-builder
 ---

-In Jenkins X, it is possible to create your custom Builders (aka [POD templates](https://github.com/jenkinsci/kubernetes-plugin)) or overwrite existing onces.
+In Jenkins X, (when using jenkins classic and not tekton...) it is possible to create your custom Builders (aka [POD templates](https://github.com/jenkinsci/kubernetes-plugin)) or overwrite existing onces.
 You just need to base your Docker image on this [builder-base](https://github.com/jenkins-x/jenkins-x-builders-base/blob/master/Dockerfile.common) image.
 These images contain a number of pre-installed tools which get constantly updated and published to [Docker Hub](https://hub.docker.com/r/jenkinsxio/builder-base/).